Congresswoman Veronica Escobar, a third-generation El Pasoan, proudly represents Texas’ 16th Congressional District.

-As a third-generation El Pasoan, Congresswoman Escobar has dedicated her life’s work to improving the lives of El Pasoans.
-She served on the governing body for El Paso County, first as a County Commissioner and then as County Judge.
-When she was first elected, the County was mired in corruption that harmed the County’s ability to effectively serve the residents of El Paso.
-Congresswoman Escobar fought back against those who used government for their own personal gain and worked with her colleagues to modernize and reform the organization.
-She also worked to make El Paso County a leader in expanding access to healthcare by working with the University Medical Center of El Paso to build primary care clinics and to build El Paso Children’s Hospital, the only children’s hospital on the U.S./Mexico Border.
+Before her election, she served on the governing body for El Paso County, first as a County Commissioner and then as County Judge.
+There, she fought back against those who used government for their own personal gain and worked with her colleagues to modernize and reform the organization.
+She also worked to make El Paso County a leader in expanding access to healthcare by working with the University Medical Center of El Paso to build primary care clinics and the El Paso Children’s Hospital, the only children’s hospital on the U.S.-Mexico Border.

-Prior to her service with El Paso County, Congresswoman Escobar was an English teacher at the University of Texas at El Paso and El Paso Community College, Communications Director for former Mayor Raymond Caballero and the Executive Director of Community Scholars, a non-profit that taught high school students who to produce public policy recommendations.
+Prior to her service with El Paso County, Congresswoman Escobar was an English teacher at the University of Texas at El Paso and El Paso Community College, Communications Director for former Mayor Raymond Caballero, and the Executive Director of Community Scholars, a non-profit that taught high school students how to produce public policy reports and recommendations.

 Congresswoman Escobar is a graduate of the University of Texas at El Paso (UTEP) and New York University (NYU).
 She and her husband, Michael, live in Central El Paso with their beloved cats.
 They have two grown children: Cristian Diego and Eloisa Isabel.